DitwanP/Statify/README.md

 # Statify
-> A page that allows you to view your unique spotify stats and data.
+> A web app that allows you to view your unique spotify stats and data.

 Built with: